It’s software-defined infrastructure, designed around virtualization and containers.

 Software-based hyperconvergence offers freedom of choice over both the hardware and hypervisor, can leverage existing servers and gives IT the flexibility to expand storage either within a server or by adding another server.
 Since you own the software, so there’s no refresh tax.
 And of course, you can also purchase the software pre-installed on the widest choice of server platforms making it just as easy to configure as an appliance model.

-From Hypervisors to Containers
+Deploy Hypervisors and Containers

 Architected for the Future